Gardanana/Nishiren-AI-Diffsinger/terms-of-service.md

 • The following types of content are unconditionally prohibited:
 - Criminal or illegal content
 - Explicit underage sexual content
-- Bigotry and hateful content
+- Bigotry and hateful content<br>
-- Violations of UTAU's Usage Policy<br>

-Gardnana reserves the right to request takedown of published content at any time, and users are expected to comply.
+Gardanana reserves the right to request takedown of published content at any time, and users are expected to comply.
 ### REDISTRIBUTION
 • Any current or discontinued voicebank may only be redistributed as the entire unedited voicebank.
 You must correctly attribute the voicebank's name and author.
 ### EDITING